 It is an absurdity to try to “prove” St. Thomas came to sub-continental India by linking him to various old Syrian and Persian crosses.
 Thomas—if he lived at all—was an orthodox Jew.
-He abhorred the Roman cross.
+He abhorred the Roman cross as an instrument of torture.
 He would not have made one or worn one.
 But even supposing that he had no objection to the cross, there remains the historical fact that early Christians never used a cross to identify themselves until after the third century.
 They used a fish symbol containing the letters ΙΧΘΥΣ to identify themselves and their buildings.
-Old stone crosses found in India were brought to India by Syrian and Persian Christian refugees long after the fourth century. – Ishwar Sharan
+Old stone crosses found in India were carved by Syrian and Persian Christian refugees long after the fourth century CE. – Ishwar Sharan

 The Cathedral of the Resurrection of Lahore proudly exhibits a small cross in a glass case.
 It is known as the dubious “Taxila Cross”.
 When the cross was discovered in 1935, Cuthbert King, the British deputy commissioner of Rawalpindi, knew of the Acts of Thomas and seized upon this find as “proof” of the existence of Christianity in north-west India as early as the 1st century CE.
 His claims were vindicated by the fact that newly-excavated Sirkap did indeed date back to the 1st century.
 This cross was later presented to the Anglican Bishop of Lahore.